FRIDAY, JULY 11th – SUNDAY, JULY 20th

-As part of the annual Cape Cod Hydrangea Festival, we celebrate the iconic plant that makes the Cape so stunning from July through September.
+As part of the annual Cape Cod Hydrangea Festival, we celebrate the iconic plant that makes the Cape so stunning.
 Enjoy fabulous photo opportunities as you stroll through the gardens and be sure not to miss two featured gardens which together make up the most comprehensive collection of hydrangeas in North America.
 The Cape Cod Hydrangea Society Display Garden boasts a collection of over 155 exceptional cultivars, around 60% of which are legacy varieties no longer in cultivation anywhere else.
-The North American Hydrangea Test Garden features over 240 of the newest varieties of hydrangeas being vigorously tested and evaluated here, growing alongside companion plants, providing garden design inspiration.
-Take a self-guided tour to discover more about this signature plant, learn to identify, select, and care for your hydrangeas from Cape Cod Hydrangea Society volunteers in the gardens, capture the beauty of the blooms during an art-making activity, and more!
-All extra hydrangea-focused activities are free with museum admission or membership.
-No advance registration required.
+The North American Hydrangea Test Garden showcases over 240 of the newest varieties of hydrangeas being vigorously tested and evaluated here.
+Featuring hydrangeas in combination with companion plants growing alongside them, this garden provides incredible garden design inspiration!

 Hydrangea University is a separate fee.